-We prefer to use Term-Seal Termite Management System Components & Products for new contruction termite management.
-Offering 50 year life expectancy and warranty.
-With these options we complete the termite management system in two steps (Part A & Part B) to ensure protection under the slab or to penetrations and then the full cavity protection to prevent concealed access via the slab edge.
+We prefer to use Term-Seal Termite Management System Components & Products for new construction termite management.
+Offering 50 year life expectancy and product warranty.
+With these options we complete the termite management system in two steps to ensure protection under the slab or to penetrations and then the full cavity protection to prevent concealed access via the slab edge.
 Whilst no longer specifically referred to as Part A & B in the applicable Australian Standards, we require multiple site visits to install a complete termite management system so therefore refer to each separate visit as A & B.

 Naturally RID Pest is accredited in the installation and supply of all products and systems we offer.

 You should consider a termite management system when:

 - Building a new home.

 - Adding an extension to an existing home.

 RID Pest Control are able to provide a range of termite management options to suit your exact needs.
 We routinely use and install an extensive and versatile range of termite management products that mean we can find a solution for any job no matter how custom or complex!